 But never forget that even the best security software can never guarantee total protection.
 New threat types emerge on an ever continuing basis, and they all try to remain undetectable while they carry out their tasks.

-The best-known solution is Malwarebytes, that has free and paid versions both for PCs and Macs.
-The main advantage of the paid version is that it gives you live protection of your system, instead of only being active when you are running a scan.
+By far the best-known solution to protect your PC or Mac from malware is Malwarebytes.
+It has free and paid versions, the main advantage of the paid version being that it provides live protection of your system, instead of only being active when you are running a scan.

 But the same point applies.
 Even a professional and reputable solution like Malwarebytes can't guarantee complete protection.